JetBrains/inspection-plugin/README.md

 Also it's very helpful to specify Gradle version, OS and IDEA version used in inspection plugin (which is set in `toolVersion` parameter).

-Known bugs / problems at this moment (version 0.1.3):
+Known bugs / problems at this moment (version 0.1.4):

-* inspection task is not executed on rerun (so you need to change something in source code to have it executed)
+* inspection task is not executed on rerun (use `inspectionsClean inspectionsMain` to make it rerun)
 * plugin does not work yet with Ultimate IDEA versions, like ideaIU:2017.3
 * plugin does not work on Kotlin JS projects
 * plugin does not work on root module of multi-module project